guesswho1234/Rex/README.md

 - "Evaluation scans": all the evaluation sheet scans as either PDF files in the same orientation

 When clicking the "Evaluate exam" button the exam evaluation process starts.
 In a first stage, all the supplied scans are processed.
 Once this first stage is finished, a popup will show and, given that no errors where encountered, allow to inspect and edit all the scans together with the information extracted from them.
 When proceeding, the second and last stage starts.
 Once also this stage is finished, again a popup will show and, given that no errors where encountered, offer to save the exam evaluation.
 Also, it is possible to revert back to the first stage again.
 When saving the exam evaluation, a ZIP archive will be downloaded.
 In this archive you will find the following files:
-- Two ZIP archives, one containing all the scans as PNG files (ending with "_nops_scan.zip") and another containing the evaluation documents of each participant (ending with "_nops_eval.zip").
+- Two ZIP archives, one containing all the scans as PNG files plus the extracted raw data (ending with "_nops_scan.zip") and another containing the evaluation documents of each participant (ending with "_nops_eval.zip").
 - Two CSV files, one contsining the registered participants and another containing all the evaluation data (ending with "_nops_eval.csv")
 - The RDS file used to evaluate the exam
 - A TXT file "statistics.txt" containing some basic evaluation statistics of the exam